 Play it safe when taking children to a playground, whether it's at your apartment complex or at a nearby park or school.

-Read about what you can do to make sure your kids know that playgrounds can be dangerous and what they can do to prevent accidents -- and have fun.Continue to 5 of 6 below.
+Read about what you can do to make sure your kids know that playgrounds can be dangerous and what they can do to prevent accidents.Continue to 5 of 6 below.

 05 of 06